netcreateorg/nc-multiplex/ReadMe.md

 * Wide open databases

-Anyone can view any database running on the server.
+Anyone can view any database running on the server, unless you have set the `requireLogin` flag on the database template files.
+See the (User Guide)[https://github.com/netcreateorg/netcreate-2018/wiki/User-Guide].

 * No limits on creating